kaushalshetty/unbabel/README.md

 The evaluation metric is the BLEU score between the predicted file and the original (reference) one.
 The evaluation script is provided.

-When you are done, please add a folder `predictions` containing the following files:
-- a zip/tarball containing your code;
+Besides making sure to have your code committed when you are done, please also add:
-- the output of your program, the file `test_predicted.txt` -- you may send more than one version of this output if you made several runs with different models;
+- a folder `predictions` containing the output of your program in a file named `test_predicted.txt` (of course you may add more files if you made several runs with different models);
 - a short description of what you did (one or two paragraphs are enough -- we will discuss this in more detail in the interview).

 You can use whatever programming language you like (Python is suggested).